lostoneway/DSA/0.Big-O/BigONotes.md

 ---
 ## Big O of Arrays
 - Insertion - Depends on *WHERE* we are adding sonmething in.
 Adding to the *END* of an array is O(1).
 When we try to insert at the beginning, we have to go through and re-index the array, this takes time so insertion at the *beginning* is O(n)
-- Removal - Depends on *WHERE*, same here, if removing from the *beginnin* same deal as insertion, gotta re-index the entire array so O(n)
+- Removal - Depends on *WHERE*, same here, if removing from the *beginning* same deal as insertion, gotta re-index the entire array so O(n)
 - Searching - O(n)
 - Access - O(1)